wjakobczyk/mutmidi/README.md

 * 4 endless rotary encoders. preferably 32 ticks per full rotation, plus caps;
 * 5 tacticle switches, plus caps
 * MIDI port - ok, this is a bit more complicated, as you need a DIN5 socket, 6N137 IC, 2 resistor and a diode.
-I have based my prototype on the design in Mutable Elements [Shruthi](https://mutable-instruments.net/archive/shruthi/build/), see the [schematics](https://mutable-instruments.net/archive/schematics/Shruthi-Digital-v08.pdf).
+I have based my prototype on the design in Mutable Instruments [Shruthi](https://mutable-instruments.net/archive/shruthi/build/), see the [schematics](https://mutable-instruments.net/archive/schematics/Shruthi-Digital-v08.pdf).
 An Arduino/etc shield e.g. from [Sparkfun](https://www.sparkfun.com/products/12898) can be also be used.